evil-mad/politicians-to-poop/README.md

 Installation
 =============

-Step 1: Visit the [Chrome web store](https://chrome.google.com/webstore/detail/politicians-to-poop/fghbpihcplaofldgkofhbbcgdfgikcnp), as a free extension.
+Step 1: Visit the [Chrome web store](https://chrome.google.com/webstore/detail/politicians-to-poop/fghbpihcplaofldgkofhbbcgdfgikcnp), and click the "Add to Chrome" button.

-Step 2: (Optional) Open Window > Extensions within Chrome, and set your preferences for political parties.
+Step 2: (Optional) Within Chrome, open Window > Extensions, and set your preferences for political parties.

 Step 3: Carry on with your new, improved life.